Looking for the best walks in Galloway Forest Park?

 Glentrool & Loch Trool, Galloway Forest Park

-Located in the heart of Galloway Forest Park, the remote and beautiful valley of Glentrool is a forested wilderness containing several excellent hiking trails.
+Located in the heart of Galloway Forest Park – the largest forest park in the UK – the remote and beautiful valley of Glentrool is a forested wilderness containing several excellent hiking trails.

 History trivia: Robert the Bruce – the great warrior and King of Scotland – took refuge here in 1306-07 during the First War of Scottish Independence.
 A large engraved stone (“Bruce’s Stone”) stands overlooking a beautiful view of the valley and commemorates Bruce’s victory over the English at the Battle of Glentrool.

 Climb The Merrick (One Of The Best Walks In Galloway Forest Park)

 If you’re looking for a more strenuous day hike, consider tackling the Merrick.